priyamtejaswin/priyamtejaswin.github.io/blogs/_posts/2018-06-26-adversarial-examples.md

 Interesting notes on the perturbation: Perturbation on raw waveform is small er in magnitude than perturbation on featurebased methods.
 The perturbation on raw waveform (henceforth called pertraw) sounds like "normal" noise.
 Humans have no problem performing the 3 para-linguistic tasks with pertraw added to the original signal, but it wreaks havoc on the the deep nn.
 If we compare spectograms of the original and adversarial example, pertraw covers all of the available spectrum, meaning it might be immune to simple filtering based defences.

-## Kereliuk,  C.;  Sturm, B. L.; and Larsen, J.  2015.
-Deep learning and music  adversaries. (same link repeated at the end).

-## Did you hear that?
+### Did you hear that?
 Adversarial Examples Against Automatic Speech Recognition (OHYEAH)(https://arxiv.org/pdf/1801.00554.pdf - 2018)
 **Problem to attack**: Tensorflow Dataset of Keyword spotting **Base model**: Based on model by "Convolutional neural networks for small-footprint keyword spotting" which is the model used in the tutorial.
 It is MFCC based.
 **Attack method**: Non-gradient based Genetic ALgorithm, basically, keep mutating the x (input) (original benign audio clip), till you hit f(x_adv) == new target.